zhaoyangchen0813/PUBG-Finish-Placement-Prediction/Introduction.md

 ## Data
 The data was acquired from an active competition from Kaggle.com.
-The data sett contains 4,446,966 samples, and each sample has 29 factors, target variable included.
+The data set contains 4,446,966 samples, and each sample has 29 factors, target variable included.
+Data includeds players post game stats which are used to predict the target variable winPlacePerc.

-Target Variable: winPlacePerc: players' finishing placement, on a scale from 1 (first place) to 0 (last place).
+winPlacePerc is the target variable.
+It represents players' finishing placement, on a scale from 1 (first place) to 0 (last place).